AdaCore/training_material/courses/rust_essentials/140_smart_pointers/03_dereferencing_smart_pointers.rst

 "Deref" Trait
 ---------------

-- Types implementing :rust:`Deref` behave like references
+- *Smart pointers* behave like references

+  - because they implement :rust:`Deref`

-- Returns a reference to the inner data
+- :rust:`Deref` returns a reference to the inner data

+  - Calls on the :rust:`deref()` method

   - Using dereference operator :rust:`*`

   - Avoids moving ownership

-- Dereference operator :rust:`*` calls on the :rust:`deref()` method

 .. code:: rust